-I have a great passion for teaching and research.
-I have taught a variety of courses at both the undergraduate and graduate level at SFSU and UC Riverside.
-These include Macroeconomics, Econometrics, and Forecasting/Time Series Analysis with applications to Micro/Macro/Financial data.
-I regularly work with students to mentor, develop, and collaborate on research.
+Professor Kakar also has a great passion for teaching and regularly works with students to mentor, develop, and collaborate on research.
+She has taught a variety of courses at both the undergraduate and graduate level at SFSU and UC Riverside.
+These include Macroeconomics, Econometrics, and Forecasting/Time Series Analysis with applications to micro/macro/financial data.

 "If you have an apple and I have an apple and we exchange these apples then you and I will still each have one apple.
 But if you have an idea and I have an idea and we exchange these ideas, then each of us will have two ideas."